nikic/nikic.github.com/_posts/2012-06-15-The-true-power-of-regular-expressions.markdown

     αAβ → αγβ

 This mix of characters might start to look more complicated, but it is actually quite simple.
-At it's core you still have the pattern `A → γ`, which was how we defined context-free grammars.
+At its core you still have the pattern `A → γ`, which was how we defined context-free grammars.
 The new thing now is that you additionally have `α` and `β` on both sides.
 Those two form the *context* (which also gives this grammar class the name).
 So basically `A` can now only be replaced with `γ` if it has `α` to its left and `β` to its right.